aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 au import aurelia-store
 ```

-alternatively you can manually add these dependencies to your vendor bundle:
+alternatively, you can manually add these dependencies to your vendor bundle:

 ```json
 ...